Lightning Returns: Final Fantasy XIII: Battle system

-As with the previous game, enemies appear in the open field and can be avoided or engaged.
-The number of enemies increases during night-time, and their strength and ability to deal damage increases the more days pass in-game.
-By killing all the standard versions of an enemy, a final version appears as a boss.
-Defeating it will yield a high reward and make the enemy type extinct in an area of the game.
-When Lightning attacks an enemy, or they attack her, the battle starts.
-If Lightning strikes a monster, they lose a small portion of health, while if the enemy strikes Lightning first, she will lose health.
-As Lightning performs attacks, her ATB meter is drained and she must switch to another assigned garb: the depleted garb's meter recharges while not being used.
-Lightning utilizes her many swords for short-range melee attacks and magic for long-range attacks.
-She can block enemy attacks using her shield and has the option to evade an attack, which can be assigned to any garb.
-Each enemy has a stagger meter, represented by a line behind their health bar.
-As Lightning lands certain kinds of magical or physical blows on the enemy, their meter oscillates more.
-Eventually, the enemy is staggered, rendering them vulnerable to damaging attacks.
-Lightning can also spend Energy Points to perform special moves or activate abilities, such as Overclock (which slows time for Lightning's opponents and enables her to land more hits); and Army of One, Lightning's signature move.
-By winning battles, Lightning earns gil, the in-game currency, and replenishes a portion of her Energy Point gauge.
-In Normal and Hard modes, if Lightning flees from or dies in battle, one in-game hour is lost.
-Unlike the last two games, the player character does not automatically recover HP after battles, instead needing to use remedies bought from merchants and shops, and there is no auto-battle mode, with Lightning needing to be controlled manually at all times.
-In Easy Mode, Lightning regenerates health if she stands idle.
+As in the previous game, enemies appear in the open field and can be avoided or engaged.
+The number of enemies increases at night, as do their strength and ability to deal damage as the game progresses.
+After defeating all the standard versions of an enemy, the final version appears as a boss.
+Defeating it yields a high reward and the extinction of the enemy type in a specific area of the game.
+When Lightning attacks an enemy, or they attack her, the battle begins.
+If Lightning strikes a monster, they lose a small portion of their health, but if the enemy strikes Lightning first, she loses health.
+Lightning's ATB meter depletes as she attacks, requiring her to switch to another assigned garb; the depleted garb's meter recharges while not in use.
+Lightning uses her many swords for short-range melee attacks and magic for long-range ones.
+She can block and evade enemy attacks with her shield, which can be assigned to any garb.
+Each enemy has a stagger meter, indicated by a line behind their health bar.

+As Lightning lands attacks, certain magical or physical blows to the enemy cause their meter to oscillate more.
+Eventually, the enemy becomes staggered, leaving them vulnerable to damaging attacks.
+Lightning can also use Energy Points to perform special moves or activate abilities, such as Overclock (which slows time for her opponents and allows her to land more hits) and Army of One, her signature move.
+Lightning earns gil, the in-game currency, and replenishes a portion of her Energy Point gauge for winning battles.
+In Normal and Hard modes, Lightning loses one in-game hour if she flees or dies in battle.
+Unlike the last two games, the player character does not automatically recover health after battles, instead needing to use remedies bought from merchants and shops, and there is no auto-battle mode, with Lightning needing to be controlled manually at all times.
+In Easy Mode, Lightning regenerates health when she stands idle.